 A higher focus is placed on providing agnostic service layers

 Infrastructure as a Service

 We can see that the diagram for the IaaS vs OnPrem is a bit different.
 The lower layers such as Virtualization, Servers, Storage, and Networking have been abstracted away by the IaaS provider for us.
-We can no refer to this batch of layers as Service Provider controlled.
-Above the Service Provider layers is where the consumer now comes into play.
-It is the consumer that can not provision the operating system they would like to use, any middlewares they might need, a specific runtime like Java or PHP, data stores, and ultimately the application layer.
-This puts an enormous amount of power in the hands of an end user.
+We can no reference to this batch of layers as Service Provider controlled.
+Above the Service, Provider layers are where the consumer now comes into play.
+It is the consumer that can not provide the operating system they would like to use, any middlewares they might need, a specific runtime like Java or PHP, data stores, and ultimately the application layer.
+This puts an enormous amount of power in the hands of an end-user.
 Consider this, an IaaS service like AWS Amazon Web Services hosts websites as humble as a Mom and Pop WordPress blog, all the way up to massively scaled applications that support literally millions of dollars in revenue per year.
 All in the cloud!
-A small startup company has no need to go out and purchase physical servers, operating systems, networking equipment, or even any office space for that matter!
+A small startup company has no need to go out and purchase physical servers, operating systems, networking equipment, or even office space for that matter!
 Bare metal is no longer a requirement, it has been abstracted away.
-In addition, the end user can start with extremely minimal services, and then scale on demand to however much processing, storage, and compute power they may need in the future.
+In addition, the end-user can start with extremely minimal services, and then scale on-demand to however much processing, storage, and compute power they may need in the future.
 IaaS provides the following.

 Abstraction of hardware layers

 On demand bi directional scaling